The best way to see the ice caves and ice formations is to get out on the ice.

 < < < This one reminded me of the jaws of the Alien Monster in the classic movie "Alien."

-On the way back, the setting sun provided an attractive silhouette of this ice shrouded bluff. > > >
+On the way back, the setting sun provided an attractive silhouette for these two pictures.

 < < < Ice Cave Trekkers almost finished with the long hike back to Meyers Beach.